 6. Get Involved, Go Outside!

 There is no better way to learn than through experience.
 If you are interested in the world’s oceans and wildlife in them, get involved with your local conservation organization.
 No matter what age you are, there are activities for everyone!
 At CMA, we offer summer camps, volunteer positions, and internships.
+You can also join us every month for a beach cleanup!
 We know that everyone has busy schedules, but getting involved is very rewarding and offers unique experiences.
 Volunteering allows you to meet new people and connect with your community on a deeper level and allows you to share your new-found knowledge with everyone.
 And if you’re unable to volunteer, just visiting your local nature centers is a wonderful way to support these causes.

 Even if you aren’t the adventurous type, it’s always a good idea to go outside!
 When people think of adventure, they often think of traveling to far off places, but we often forget the beauty in our own backyards.
 Living in Florida, we have a myriad of activities that allow you to learn about the ocean.
 Whether you go snorkeling, scuba diving or swimming, having the ocean so close gives us the unique opportunity to see its wildlife up close.
 The more we go out into nature, the more connected we are with it, leaving us more determined to conserve the world we love.